OctopusDeploy/blog/blog/2018-10/selenium/11-adding-the-browsermob-proxy/adding-the-browsermob-proxy.md

 ---
-title: Selenium Series - Adding the BrowserMob proxy
+title: Selenium series - adding the BrowserMob proxy
-description: In this post we learn how to add a proxy to the WebDriver tests.
+description: In this post, we learn how to add a proxy to the WebDriver tests.
 author: matthew.casperson@octopus.com
 visibility: public
 published: 2018-10-01